joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 **in his sight all things are open and manifest, his knowledge is infinite, infallible, and independent upon the creature, so as nothing is to him contingent or uncertain**

->Hebrews 4:13 (CSB) No creature is hidden from him, but all things are naked and exposed to the eyes of him to whom we must give an account.
+>Hebrews 4:13 No creature is hidden from him, but all things are naked and exposed to the eyes of him to whom we must give an account.

 When I was freshly saved in 2007, there were still many errors and heresies still kicking around.
 One such heresy was the notion of that God does not know the future but he reacts to the actions and pleas of his creation.
 This heresy is called Open Theism.
 That the future is not determined by God but by the actions of his creation.

 Author and pastor Greg Boyd, wrote a book defending this heresy and hinged his entire argument upon one passage about King Hezekiah:

->2 Kings 20:1 (CSB) In those days Hezekiah became terminally ill.
+>2 Kings 20:1 In those days Hezekiah became terminally ill.
 The prophet Isaiah son of Amoz came and said to him, “This is what the LORD says: ‘Set your house in order, for you are about to die; you will not recover.’ ”

 Hezekiah, in response, prayed and wept bitterly for the Lord to extend his life.